 Dark Skies and Arches at Natural Bridges National Monument

 Although Arches is the Utah national park most known for impressive sandstone arches, Natural Bridges National Monument offers a less crowded option.
-A loop drive introduces visitors to three sandstone bridges: Sipapu, Kachina and Owachomo.
+Natural Bridges National Monument scenic drive introduces visitors to three sandstone bridges: Sipapu, Kachina and Owachomo.

 Where to stay: Blanding is the closest town to Natural Bridges National Monument.
 Bluff isn’t quite as convenient but makes a central headquarters for visiting the region.
 Staying at Desert Rose Inn in Bluff is our preferred option.